Lenni009/Lenni009/README.md

 ## About me
 I'm Lenni.
 I do frontend web dev as a hobby.

 - 🔭 I'm currently working on a wiki page creator for the [No Man's Sky wiki](https://nomanssky.fandom.com/wiki/No_Man%27s_Sky_Wiki), and also helping with bug testing the [Assistant for NMS](https://github.com/AssistantNMS) app and websites.
+I regularly come up with random side projects when I procrastinate on anything.
+These side projects are all the other websites I made.
-- 🌱 I'm currently using "vanilla" TypeScript, but also want to learn some frameworks (VueJS, NextJS, Svelte...) in the future.
+- 🌱 I'm currently using VueJS with TypeScript, but also want to learn some more frameworks (NextJS, Svelte...) in the future.
 - 💬 Ask me about MediaWiki
-- 📫 How to reach me: Lenni009 on Discord
+- 📫 How to reach me: lenni009 on Discord
 - ⚡ Controversial opinions: OOP sucks, jQuery sucks, NodeJS sucks (Deno is better, use Deno!)
 JS frameworks suck (each one in their own way), vanilla JS is the best way to write a web app (TS also sucks, just because something is the industry standard doesn't mean it can't suck!).
 - 🧬 The meaning of life is to make the code linter happy.
 - 🎞️ Fun fact: My day job is being a video editor